In and around Hastings

-There are so many art galleries and various museums it would be impossible to list them all – but as an example and to give an idea of the variety: The Jerwood Gallery, Hastings Arts Forum, The Hastings Museum and Art Gallery and The Fleet Gallery.
+There are so many art galleries and various museums it would be impossible to list them all – but as an example and to give an idea of the variety: Hastings Contemporary, Hastings Arts Forum, The Hastings Museum and Art Gallery and The Fleet Gallery.
 Many of the local restaurants and cafes also display the work of local artists on their walls.

 Hastings and St Leonards is home to many renowned artists, writers, actors, musicians and others involved in the arts so it is perhaps no wonder that there is just so much on offer.